Grizzlies fend off Spurs 104-103 behind Conley, Gasol

 Grizzlies: Former Spurs forward Kyle Anderson smiled as he received a warm reception during pre-game introductions.
 Anderson spent his first four seasons with the Spurs. ...
 Jaren Jackson Jr. was issued a technical foul for arguing with an official after picking up his fourth foul with three minutes remaining in the first half. ...
 Former Spurs guard Jaren Jackson was in attendance watching his son, Jaren Jr., play.
 The elder Jackson, who was a member of the Spurs' inaugural championship in 1999, cheered excitedly each time his son scored.

-Spurs: Memphis outscored San Antonio 42-38 in the paint, but the Spurs outscored the Grizzlies 12-2 in the paint in the final quarter. ...
-Davis Bertans returned after missing two games while in the NBA's concussion protocol after being injured Nov.
+Spurs: Davis Bertans returned after missing two games while in the NBA's concussion protocol after being injured Nov.
 15 against the Clippers. ...
 Pau Gasol missed his eighth straight game with a sore left foot. ...
 Tim Duncan was in attendance.

 Grizzlies: At Los Angeles Clippers on Friday night.